-Listing 20-19: Creating a Job type alias for a Box that holds each closure, then sending the job down the channel
+Listing 20-19: Creating a Job type alias for a Box that holds each closure and then sending the job down the channel

 After creating a new Job instance using the closure we get in execute, we send that job down the sending end of the channel.
-We’re calling unwrap on send for the case that sending fails, which might happen if, for example, we stop all of our threads from executing, meaning the receiving end has stopped receiving new messages.
-At the moment, though, we can’t stop our threads executing; our threads continue executing as long as the pool exists.
-The reason we use unwrap, then, is that we know the failure case won’t happen but the compiler can’t tell that.
+We’re calling unwrap on send for the case that sending fails, which might happen if, for example, we stop all our threads from executing, meaning the receiving end has stopped receiving new messages.
+At the moment, we can’t stop our threads from executing: our threads continue executing as long as the pool exists.
+The reason we use unwrap is that we know the failure case won’t happen, but the compiler doesn’t know that.

 But we’re not quite done yet!
 In the worker, our closure being passed to thread::spawn still only references the receiving end of the channel.
-Instead, we need the closure to loop forever, asking the receiving end of the channel for a job, and running the job when it gets one.
-Let’s make the change shown in Listing 20-20 to Worker::new:
+Instead, we need the closure to loop forever, asking the receiving end of the channel for a job and running the job when it gets one.
+Let’s make the change shown in Listing 20-20 to Worker::new.

-Filename: src/lib.rs
+src/lib.rs

 // --snip--